 - Names of anyone with an authorized card on this account

-Refer to this list every few weeks to make sure you’re on track for making any minimum spend requirements or to call a credit card company in order to cancel a card before the next annual fee comes due.
+Refer to this list every few weeks to make sure you’re on track for making any minimum spend requirements.

 Track Your Spending